Home > Shop By Condition > Autoimmune Diseases

 Pillow Paw (Plasma Cell Pododermatitis)

 Pillow foot or pillow paw (plasma cell pododermatitis) is an autoimmune condition that primarily affects the paws of cats.
 The cat's body has an inflammatory response to an antibody or infection and excess plasma is produced, causing the swelling and thickening of the footpads.
 This can result in a soft, spongy, and "pillowy" appearance.
 As it progresses, sores and cracked pads can develop, making it painful for cats to walk.
-Pillow Paw can affect one or all of the pads.
-Pillow Paw can occur in cats of any age, gender or breed.
-The symptoms can vary in severity and may include:

 Please click the link for more information about our natural treatments for pillow paw.